Panko-Breaded Baked Salmon Cakes Video

 - Preheat the oven to 325 degrees.
 Coat a baking sheet with non-stick spray and set aside.

 - Begin by poaching the salmon.
 (If you are using canned salmon, you may skip this step.)
 Place salmon in a sauté pan and just cover with water.
-Add dry vermouth and just enough salt to season the water.
+Add dry vermouth, bay leaves, and just enough salt to season the water.
 Bring the water to a simmer over medium heat and immediately reduce heat to low and poach salmon for approximately 8 minutes.
 You want it to be a little pink in the middle, as it will continue to cook in the oven.
 Remove salmon and discard liquid.

 - Place the poached or canned salmon into a large mixing bowl and break it into large flakes with a fork.
 Set aside.